 10 of the best remote hotels to switch off in.
 If you're looking to take a holiday off the beaten track, Dezeen has picked 10 remote hotels – including a secluded guest lodge in the sands of the Sharjah desert and a three-room Greek retreat that overlooks the Mediterranean Sea.

 One Room Hotel is designed as a cross between a holiday home for its owners and a tiny, luxury hotel with just one double bedroom and internal spaces connected by a "promenade" of staircases.
-The three-storey, 17th-century skinny house in Antwerp, Belgium, is 2.4 metres wide on its smallest facade.
 Deborah Berke Partners completes low black residence in Connecticut.
 This low-slung residence in rural Connecticut, completed by New York firm Deborah Berke Partners, is clad in black siding to blend into the surrounding forest.

 Casa Rufo by Alberto Campo Baeza.
 House by Alberto Campo Baeza designed as "a jetty facing out to sea" The expansive roof of this seaside house in Cádiz, Spain, by Alberto Campo Baeza stretches out towards the shoreline like a flattened extension of the rugged terrain (+ slideshow).